She7ataJr/StickyNote-NodeJS/README.md

 Make changes to the code and commit them to your branch.
 Push your branch to your forked repository.
 Create a pull request to merge your changes into the main repository.
-License
-The Sticky Note App - Backend is licensed under the MIT License.
-See LICENSE for more information.

 #Credits
 The Sticky Note App - Backend was created by Muhammad Shehata.
 Special thanks to Mahmoud Elwan and May Awad for their help.